-Reimagining the High Street – Transforming Tourism – Disrupting Mobility – Supporting Communities
+Reimagining the City – Transforming Tourism – Disrupting Mobility

 Covid-19 has completely changed how organisations around the world, including local government, deliver their services.
 2020 is being defined by the need for new service delivery models to be designed and rolled-out in a leaner and smarter way.
 In this evolving narrative, and the global recession that will certainly follow, hard decisions will have to be made on what services get prioritised.
 We are undoubtedly (re)imagining the future city.

 Covid-19 has had a devasting impact on the high street, as a place of business and a vibrant public realm.
 High streets across the island have already experienced ‘casualties’; with some retail bodies predicting a 50% reduction in shops on a typical high street in the short-term.
 Tourism and travel behaviour have also been heavily impacted by Covid-19.
 In 2019, tourism on the island of Ireland employed 300,000 people and was worth more than €6 billion.
 The seasonality of the sector, together with challenges posed by on-going social distancing requirements, makes it unviable for many businesses to reopen in the near future – if at all.

 The mobility landscape is changing rapidly in response to Covid-19, as cities experiment with solutions that balance public health and safety with accessibility, social equity and climate issues.
 Places increasingly need to be creative and inclusive as they reconsider the delivery model for transportation and mobility.